Social impact bond

-A social impact bond, also known as pay-for-success financing, pay-for-success bond, social benefit bond or simply a social bond, is one form of outcomes-based contracting.
-Although there is no single agreed definition of social impact bonds, most definitions understand them as a partnership aimed at improving the social outcomes for a specific group of citizens.
-The term was originally coined by Geoff Mulgan, chief executive of the Young Foundation.
+A social impact bond (SIB), also known as pay-for-success financing, pay-for-success bond (US), social benefit bond (Australia), pay-for-benefit bond (Australia), social outcomes contract (UK), social impact partnership (Europe), social impact contract (Europe), or simply a social bond, is a type of outcomes-based contracting, whereby a contractor typically attempts to effect a policy of government but does not get paid by the government unless specified goals are achieved.
+The term was invented by Geoff Mulgan, chief executive of the Young Foundation.
 The first SIB was launched by UK-based Social Finance Ltd. in September 2010.

-As of July 2019, 132 SIBs have been launched in 25 countries, and they are worth more than $420m.
+By July 2019, 132 SIBs had been initiated in 25 countries, and they were worth more than $420m.
+As of May 2023, 23 countries use SIBs, with (as of 2022) 276 projects in place and capital raised to the value of $745m.